Cochin, Kerala and Karnataka, India

 There is plenty to keep guests entertained in Fort Cochin.
 Situated opposite St Francis Church, discover the history of the area.
 You are also just three minutes from the Chinese fishing nets, so don't forget your camera.
 At the hotel there is also a small pool as well as an Ayurvedic spa.

 Charlotte Winter (Staff)

-Malabar House is a charming, boutique heritage property, located in the center of Fort Cochin.
+Malabar House is a charming, boutique heritage property, located in the centre of Fort Cochin.
 The hotel has an amazing collection of art pieces from both Kerala and elsewhere.
-There are only 17 rooms at the hotel with a selection of Deluxe Rooms and Suites, and the property also has a wonderful swimming pool in the center.
+There are only 17 rooms at the hotel with a selection of Deluxe Rooms and Suites, and the property also has a wonderful swimming pool in the centre.
 The Malabar Junction, the hotels acclaimed restaurant, is definitely worth visiting, although I did find that service was a little slower here.
 However, there are live musicians playing in the evening which makes for a very atmospheric dinner after a long day exploring Cochin.

 Mr Peter Bruun (Guest)

 Great location, great service - especially the receptionist!

 However, if opting for a massage, be prepared for a very rustic experience...

 Jessica Cator (Staff)

 Compared to many of the properties in Fort Cochin Malabar House has a more modern feel to it.
 The building is about 300 years old, but the hotel has been designed to be open planned and contemporary.
 It is also a great place to head to if you want to be in the social hub of Cochin as the restaurant is famously good and attracts people from all over.